stonepros/stone/doc/mgr/prometheus.rst

 =====

 Counters and gauges are exported; currently histograms and long-running averages are not.
-It's possible that Ceph's 2-D histograms could be reduced to two separate 1-D histograms, and that long-running averages could be exported as Prometheus' Summary type.
+It's possible that Stone's 2-D histograms could be reduced to two separate 1-D histograms, and that long-running averages could be exported as Prometheus' Summary type.